“I sometimes call myself a curator of one of the best college golf architectural museums anywhere,” he says.

 The playing surfaces feature a mix of Poa and bentgrass.

-As his fertilizer, Ramsay utilizes POLYON, a controlled-release granular product from Koch.
-He considers POLYON the epitome of the Koch “4Rs” philosophy -- The Right Fertilizer applied at the Right Time in the Right Place at the Right Rate.
+As his fertilizer, Ramsay utilizes POLYON controlled-release fertilizer, a granular product from Koch Turf & Ornamental.
+He considers POLYON fertilizer the epitome of the “4Rs” philosophy -- The Right Fertilizer applied at the Right Time in the Right Place at the Right Rate.